rkadlick/nba2k-stats/SUPABASE_SETUP.md

 ### Row Level Security (RLS)

-RLS is configured via `rls_policies.sql`.
+RLS is configured in `create_database.sql`.
 The policies ensure:
 - ✅ Users can only modify their own player data
 - ✅ Users can view all players/stats (for comparison feature)
 - ✅ Teams and seasons are public read-only